 The Company is dependent on major customers for a significant portion of its sales, and the loss of one or more of its major customers could result in a significant reduction in its profitability.
-For the year ended December 31, 2017, the Company's top ten customers accounted for approximately 46.4% of its sales.
-During this same period, the Company's two largest customers accounted for approximately 15.6% and 10.0%, respectively, of its total sales.
+For the year ended December 31, 2018, the Company's top ten customers accounted for approximately 44.2% of its sales.
+During this same period, the Company's largest customer accounted for approximately 16.6% of its total sales and is associated to the residential lumber product category while the second largest customer accounted for approximately 9.3% of total sales and is associated to the railway tie product category.